Are you in excruciating tooth pain? Has your tooth pain lasted for more than two days?

 A root canal is often thought of as being a very painful procedure.
 A root canal is typically no more painful than a tooth filling.
-In fact, a this treatment actually relieves your pain almost immediately!
+In fact, this treatment is capable of relieving your pain almost immediately.
 The pain most people fear is from the infection itself and the inflammation and pressure it causes.

 Root Canal vs. Tooth Extraction